octue/publish-strand-version/README.md

           # notes: Some notes.   # Add some release notes
           # version: 1.3.2       # Manually specify a version
           # allow_beta: false    # Allow/disallow beta versioning (versions < 1.0.0)
+          # suggest_only: false  # Choose whether to publish or just suggest the new version number

       - name: Print outputs
         run: |